-AUSTIN, Texas - Fifteen years ago, Texas nursing home care was in a liability insurance crisis that threatened to close some of the state's best facilities.
+Fifteen years ago, Texas nursing home care was in a liability insurance crisis that threatened to close some of the state's best facilities.

 The frequency of nursing home lawsuits in Texas was the second highest nationally.
-Half of the nursing homes in the state had gone bare-meaning they carried no liability insurance.
+Half of the nursing homes in the state had gone bare - meaning they carried no liability insurance.
 Not that they didn't want it.
 They couldn't find or afford it.

-In 2003, the Texas Legislature established a balanced approach to protecting quality care for aging Texans through its Tort Reform Bill.
+In 2003, the Texas Legislature established a balanced approach to protecting quality care for aging Texans through its tort reform bill.
 As a result of these changes, Texas nursing homes have spent less on insurance and more on improving quality, hiring and retaining staff, and planning improvements for the care of aging Texans.

-Back in 2002, Manor Park, a not-for-profit in west Texas was paying \$150,000 a year for a \$1 million insurance policy.
-A year later they were quoted \$465,000 for the same coverage.
-The board fully realized that they were one broken hip away from bankruptcy.
-This community was rated highly by state and national agencies and had a clean record regarding lawsuits.
-Alan Hale, CEO of Manor Park says without equivocation, "Texas tort reform saved our organization and the residents that we serve."
+Back in 2002, Manor Park, a not-for-profit in West Texas was paying \$150,000 a year for a \$1 million insurance policy.
+A year later, it was quoted \$465,000 for the same coverage.
+The board fully realized that the facility was one broken hip away from bankruptcy.
+This facility was rated highly by state and national agencies, and had a clean record regarding lawsuits.
+Alan Hale, CEO of Manor Park, says without equivocation, "Texas tort reform saved our organization and the residents that we serve."